Westdrive-Workgroup/LoopAR-public/README.md

 *  Stahlwerk Stiftung Georgsmarienhütte, University of Osnabrück and Deutsche Forschungsgemeinschaft for their financial support
 > All members of the team work equaly on background research and refinment of the study
 ### current term of use
-You are free to share, change and use Westdrive in whatever maner you like as long as you accept the following conditions:
+You are free to share, change and use Westdrive in whatever manner you like as long as you accept the following conditions:

--Westdrive LoopAR is an open source driving simulation for self driving cars, special navigation, embodid cognition and similiar experiments.
-It is made available for scientists and anyone who is interested in research in an
+-Westdrive LoopAR is an open source driving simulation for self driving cars, spatial navigation, embodeid cognition and similiar experiments.
+It is made available for scientists and anyone who is interested in research in an Virtual environement.
-Virtual environement.
 Therefore any financial use of this tool is prohibited.

 -Assets presented here are mainly free assets from unity asset store which can be used in other projects, however if you plan to use assets that are paid please purchase them for your organization from the unity asset store.
 Developing team of Westdrive does not accept any responsibility regarding this matter and we are strictly against piracy.

 #### announcement:

-> Currently Testdrive scene is not included in the build however it exist fully in the repo, we are posishing, and testing it in the following days and as soon as it passes the main quality checks we will include them in the build versions
+> Currently Testdrive scene is not included in the build however it exist fully in the repo, we are polishing, and testing it in the following days and as soon as it passes the main quality checks we will include them in the build versions

 ## License
 All Documentation content that resides under the doc/ directory of this repository is licensed under Creative Commons: [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0/)